John C. Stennis: Retirement and death

 In 1982, his last election, Stennis easily defeated Republican Haley Barbour.
 Declining to run for re-election in 1988, Stennis retired in 1989, having never lost an election.
 He took a teaching post at his alma mater, Mississippi State University, working there until his death in Jackson, Mississippi, at the age of 93.
 One of his student aides at Mississippi State University, David Dallas, wrote and performed a one-man play about his time with the senator.

 At the time of Stennis's retirement, his continuous tenure of 41 years and 2 months in the Senate was second only to that of Carl Hayden.
-(It has since been surpassed by Robert Byrd, Strom Thurmond, Ted Kennedy, Daniel Inouye, Patrick Leahy, Orrin Hatch, and Chuck Grassley, leaving Stennis ninth).
+(It has since been surpassed by Robert Byrd, Strom Thurmond, Ted Kennedy, Daniel Inouye, Patrick Leahy, Orrin Hatch, Chuck Grassley, and Mitch McConnell, leaving Stennis tenth).

 Stennis died on April 23, 1995, at St. Dominic–Jackson Memorial Hospital in Jackson, Mississippi, at the age of 93.
-He is buried at Pinecrest Cemetery in Kemper County.
+He is buried at Pine Crest Cemetery in Kemper County.